karlstarkey/Manga_Fi/README.md

 ## Contribution

 We welcome contributions!
-If you’d like to enhance Otaku AI or add new features, feel free to submit a pull request.
+If you’d like to enhance Manga_Fi or add new features, feel free to submit a pull request.
 Be sure to follow the repository's coding guidelines.

 ## License